ThatQuiz Test Library Take this test now

 • 18.
 What is the implied consequence if the invited person does not come?

-A) The speaker will likely remain alone with his thoughts.
+A) The speaker will be enraged.

 B) The speaker will find someone else to accompany him.